edaplayground/eda-playground/docs/faq.rst

 We are working with simulator vendors to offer limited public access to commercial SystemVerilog features.

+Also see :ref:`modelsim-uvm`

 ******************
 Is VHDL supported?
 ******************

-VHDL support is coming soon.
+Yes, VHDL is supported.

 *********************************************************************************
 How do I get a private deployment of **EDA Playground** at my company/university?